kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Performance and Simplicity Reinforce Each Other in Kora
+## Performance and Simplicity Reinforce Each Other in Kora { #performance-simplicity }

 Kora's interesting property is that several of its design choices target both machine efficiency and human efficiency.